Audition Notices

 Rehearsals:

-First table read will be Monday January 5th, 7-10 pm.
-Full rehearsals will begin that week, depending on availability
+First table read will be Sunday March 1st, 7-10 pm.
+Full rehearsals will begin the following week, depending on availability.

 Technical Rehearsals: